 The Geometry of Molecules is an amazingly compelling and exciting subject and understanding such basics is vital if you’re entering the real chemistry field.
 Stay curious always and inspect to spot each aspect on your own with the logic and magic of science.

 Lewis structure of water molecule contains 2 single bonds around oxygen atom.
 A Variety of total valence electrons of oxygen and hydrogen atoms are used to draw Lewis’s structure.
 Within the Lewis structure of the water molecule, there are two single bonds around the oxygen atom.
 Hydrogen (H) atoms are joined to oxygen (O) atoms through single bonds.

 Also, there are 2 lone pairs on the oxygen (O) atoms.
-Water molecule could also be an easy molecule.
-Drawing Lewis’s structure of water molecule is straightforward than a variety of other complex molecules or ions.
+Water molecules could also be easy molecules.
+Drawing Lewis’s structure of water molecules is straightforward than a variety of other complex molecules or ions.
 Imagine drawing Lewis’s structure of thiosulfate ion.
 There are few steps to follow to draw a Lewis structure properly.

 The Lewis Structure for H2O is explained in below following steps.

 - Find the entire number of electrons of the hydrogen atoms and therefore the valence shells of the oxygen atom.

 - Total electron pairs as lone pairs and bonds Central atom selection.